larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 procedures that are intended to be applied uniformly across the IETF.
 2. This memo explicitly states that minority viewpoints are not in and of themselves abuse.
-3. Moderation actions that restrict posting must be made transparent to the affected person and to the moderation team, and must be periodically reported to the IESG.
+3. Moderation actions that restrict participation privileges must be made transparent to the affected person and to the moderation team, and must be periodically reported to the IESG.
 4. In the case of bans lasting longer than 14 days, the community is